 - Take the sirloin tip roast out of the packaging and trim any excess fat present.1 Sirloin Tip Beef Roast

-- Rub with a thin layer of cooking oil.2 Tbsp Cooking Oil
+- Rub with a thin layer of cooking oil.2 tablespoon Cooking Oil

-- Mix all the Beef Rub ingredients and thoroughly coat the entire outside of the sirloin tip roast including the sides with the mixture.½ cup Kosher Salt, ½ cup Black Pepper, ¼ cup Fresh Minced Garlic, 1 Tbsp Paprika, 1 Tbsp Fresh Rosemary, ½ Tbsp Onion Powder, 1 tsp Dried Thyme
+- Mix all the Beef Rub ingredients and thoroughly coat the entire outside of the sirloin tip roast including the sides with the mixture.½ cup Kosher Salt, ½ cup Black Pepper, ¼ cup Fresh Minced Garlic, 1 tablespoon Paprika, 1 tablespoon Fresh Rosemary, ½ tablespoon Onion Powder, 1 teaspoon Dried Thyme

 - Wrap in plastic wrap and place in the refrigerator until ready to put on the grill or smoker.